corytortoise/DuelsPE/README.md

 ### Notes:
 -> This plugin is Open source.
 Feel free to contribute.
-(Just keep it neat!)
+Just keep it neat, and use PRs to explain what you plan to add.
 -> You can configure many things in this plugin(And hopefully more in the future).
 Utilizing the config.yml and messages.yml provided with the plugin is encouraged.

 -> When /arena 1 or /arena 2 is run, every aspect of your position is saved for the arena.
 The direction you face when you run the command is given to the player when they join a match.